PhilChodrow/PIC16A/syllabus.md

 ### Quizzes

 All traditional lectures will be pre-recorded and available online.
-Each week on Wednesdays, there will be a quiz consisting primarily of comprehension questions related to the lecture videos.
-Quizzes will be **timed**.
-The lowest two quiz grades will be dropped.
+Each lecture day, there will be a quiz consisting of questions related to that day's lecture videos and required readings.
+Quizzes are timed, and typically allow approximately 5 minutes per question.
+Quizzes are due at 11:59pm on the day of lecture.
+The lowest 7 quiz grades will be dropped.
+Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.

 ### Midterm Exam

-The midterm exam will take place on _____.
-You will have one hour to complete the final exam, and can take the exam at any time between 12:00am and 11:59pm on _____.
+The midterm exam will take place on Friday, October 30th.
+You will have one hour to complete the final exam, and can take the exam at any time between 12:00am and 11:59pm.
 This exam is open-book and open-notes.

 ### Final Exam